CAIS-ACSI/cais-community/content/talk/CAPAL2022.21.Plante/index.md

 # location: https://zoom.us/j/99077508905

-abstract: "I meet others with the life I've lived, not just with my questions." - Krista Tippett.
+abstract: ""I meet others with the life I've lived, not just with my questions." - Krista Tippett.
 While working amidst a global pandemic, many of us have been inviting students, researchers, and colleagues into our homes for meetings, classes, and consultations.
 At times, we have likely felt a sense of connection and compassion, in part because we have become keenly aware that we are all suffering.
-In this paper, Hazel Jane Plante will discuss opening her pedagogical practice to allow space for mindfulness, embodiment, and knowledge gained from her layered identity as an academic librarian, a queer trans femme, a Buddhist, and a novelist.
+In this paper, Hazel Jane Plante will discuss opening her pedagogical practice to allow space for mindfulness, embodiment, and knowledge gained from her layered identity as an academic librarian, a queer trans femme, a Buddhist, and a novelist."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.